Exawind/amr-wind/docs/sphinx/user/inputs.rst

 disk and line models.
 The prefix is the label set in ``incflo.physics``.
 For example
 ``incflo.physics = FreeStream Actuator``
+Actuator models are meant to simulate aerodynamic objects by using body forces in the momentum equation.
+There are capabilities to simulate fixed wings as actuator lines and wind turbines as actuator disks and actuator line models.

 .. input_param:: Actuator.labels